Before handling of chemicals in laboratory work

 Safety data sheets

 Laboratory chemicals have safety data sheets (SDS) containing information on the product’s properties and any health and environmental risks associated with it.
 SDSs are available from the supplier, but are usually also available online.
 The SDS describes the protective measures that may be suitable when handling the chemical.
-When chemicals are handled, their SDS must always be available, for example in paper form in a binder at the lab or on a computer (SDSs are available (for employees without the need to log in) in KLARA and on supplier websites).
+When chemicals are handled, their SDS must always be available, for example in paper form in a binder at the lab or on a computer (SDSs are available (for employees without the need to log in) in Chemgroup and on supplier websites).

 As standard, a protective coat must be worn in the laboratory, and should be removed on leaving the laboratory.
 Examples of protective measures include safety ventilation and use of protective gloves and protective eyewear.
+Safety ventilation (fume hood, fume bench, safety bench, spot extractor) is a common protective measure when handling hazardous chemical products.
+When handling substances with unknown properties/risks, the precautionary principle must be applied, meaning that the substance/product is to be regarded as hazardous.

 Spill decontamination equipment and materials (e.g. absorbent material in sufficient quantity) must be available in labs and chemical storage rooms, and must be suitable for the chemicals in question.